Electric Vehicles in PA

 AFIG provides a stimulus for opportunities to better manage Pennsylvania's fuel resources in a way that promote and build markets for advanced, renewable and alternative energy transportation technologies.

-- Medium-Duty Trucks, Port Drayage Trucks, School Buses and Shuttle Buses
+- Medium-Duty Truck, Port Drayage Truck, School Bus and Shuttle Bus Rebates

 - Heavy-Duty Truck and Transit Bus Grants